Preparing for Nursing School

 - Work experience as a certified nursing assistant (CNA)

 - Morris students often work as CNAs for the Stevens Community Medical Center or West Wind Village.
+As well as Stevens County Ambulance service.

 Consult with your adviser about the best way to complete the recommended coursework.